Our Blog

 AI is not replacing the CRM.
 It’s becoming the CRM’s communications coach.

 That’s not automation for automation’s sake.
 That’s protection of selling time.
-And the data supports this shift.
+And the data support this shift.

 • Salesforce’s State of Sales report shows high-performing sales teams are 2.8x more likely to use AI regularly in their workflows.